 So if you have been injured due to the negligence of a hairdresser that has resulted in a burn-related injury, then this online guide could be extremely useful.
-Within this guide, it will break down the different causes of burns, the symptoms, and how our solicitors could assist you in pursuing a compensation claim.
+Within this guide, it will break down the different causes of burns and the symptoms.
+Plus, we explain how our solicitors could assist you in pursuing a compensation claim.
 If at any point within this article you become confused or have questions, please do not hesitate to contact a member of our team.
 They can discuss your potential claim in greater length and provide you with free legal advice.

 In simple terms, a burnt scalp is an injury that is inflicted on to the skin of the scalp and other tissue in the surrounding area, the level of injury will be determined by which degree of flesh is affected.
 In some cases, people who experience a burnt scalp encounter this type of injury due to products such as bleach, hair dye, or an electrical product such as a curling iron or straighteners.
 To avoid injuries of this nature within a professional environment, Gov.uk states that hairdressing salons are required to;

 - Make sure that the premises are clean, well lit, and well ventilated.

 - Perform precautions to help combat infection or contamination.

 - Ensure that the staff within the salon work hygienically and use the equipment safely.